joyrider3774/PlayniteGameSpeak/README.md

 A Text to speech plugin for playnite, it can "speak out" the game names, game launching, game installed and game uninstalled, ... texts using speech api.

 ## Settings
-Using the Extensions -> Game Speak -> Settings menu you can choose which texts to speak out and where (fullscreen, desktop, both or never).
+Using the Settings -> Plugins -> Game Speak screen you can choose which texts to speak out and where (fullscreen, desktop, both or never).
 You can also specify what should be said.
-There is a special variable`[game]` you can put in certain events that support it, where it will be replaced by the related game's name.
+There is a special variable `[game]` you can put in certain events that support it, where it will be replaced by the related game's name.

 [![Settings](settings.png)]